Close Menu

 THE SOLUTION: the Lee Company’s solenoid valve metallic MultiSeal® technology

 The Lee Company has developed a metallic MultiSeal® that is proven to eliminate bypass leakage and survive high-temperature environments in engine bleed air systems.
 The high-temperature rating of the seal reduces the need for cooling lines that would be required to use elastomeric O-ring seals.
-The patented MultiSeal technology simplifies port layout while offering significant space savings and higher reliability than traditional sealing methods.
+The MultiSeal technology simplifies port layout while offering significant space savings and higher reliability than traditional sealing methods.
 While the MultiSeal eliminates bypass leakage, the fluid control components of the solenoid valve provide low internal leakage – ideal for these pneumatic applications – with a highly reliable design protected by an integral safety screen and proven through extensive use in Lee check and shuttle valves.
 The internal components are also extremely small and lightweight, which helps eliminate performance issues related to vibration because vibration loads are proportional to the mass of the moving components.
 Lee valve designs are qualified to withstand vibration levels far exceeding those found on aircraft engines.
 The Lee Company’s innovative, compact, and efficient solenoid coil design provides fast response times (below 15 ms), low power consumption (less than 7.8 Watts), and lightweight (as low as 0.14 pounds).

 Lee Solenoid Valve with a Metallic MultiSeal Installed